soren-n/tickle/README.md

 # Usage
 ```
 usage: tickle [-h] [--debug] [-w WORKERS] [-a AGENDA] [-d DEPEND] [-c CACHE] [-l LOG]
-              {static,dynamic,clean,version}
+              {offline,online,clean,version}

 Task graph scheduling with asynchronous evaluation.

 positional arguments:
-  {static,dynamic,clean,version}
+  {offline,online,clean,version}
-                        static for an inattentive evaluation mode where file modifications are ignored
+                        Offline mode for an inattentive evaluation mode where file
-                        once tasks have been scheduled, dynamic for an attentive evaluation mode where
+                        modifications are ignored once tasks have been scheduled.
+Online
+                        mode for an attentive evaluation mode where file creations or
-                        file creations or modifications trigger a rescheduling of the task graph; clean
+                        modifications trigger a rescheduling of the task graph.
+Clean mode
-                        mode will delete all files and folders generated during static or dynamic
+                        will delete all files and folders generated during offline or
-                        evaluation; version mode will print the tool version
+                        online evaluation.
+Version mode will print the tool version.

 optional arguments:
   -h, --help            show this help message and exit
   --debug               Sets debug logging level for tool messages (default: False)
   -w WORKERS, --workers WORKERS
-                        The number of concurrent workers; defaults to the number of logical cores minus
+                        The number of concurrent workers; defaults to the number of
-                        one for the main thread (default: <logical core count minus one>)
+                        logical cores minus one for the main thread (default: e.g. 3)
   -a AGENDA, --agenda AGENDA
-                        Agenda YAML file location; contains the procedure and task definitions, file path
+                        Agenda YAML file location; contains the procedure and task
-                        must be relative to current working directory (default: agenda.yaml)
+                        definitions, file path must be relative to current working
+                        directory (default: agenda.yaml)
   -d DEPEND, --depend DEPEND
-                        Depend YAML file location; contains a map of dynamic task dependencies, this file
+                        Depend YAML file location; contains a map of dynamic task
-                        is optional, file path must be relative to current working directory (default:
+                        dependencies, this file is optional, file path must be relative to
-                        depend.yaml)
+                        current working directory (default: depend.yaml)
   -c CACHE, --cache CACHE
-                        Binary cache file location; contains inter-run persistent data, file path must be
+                        Binary cache file location; contains inter-run persistent data,
-                        relative to current working directory (default: tickle.cache)
+                        file path must be relative to current working directory (default:
+                        tickle.cache)
-  -l LOG, --log LOG     Log file location; contains runtime messages, file path must be relative to
+  -l LOG, --log LOG     Log file location; contains runtime messages, file path must be
-                        current working directory (default: tickle.log)
+                        relative to current working directory (default: tickle.log)
 ```
 If you stick to the default paths and file names, then running tickle should be as simple as:
 ```
 $ cd my_workflow
 $ tickle MODE
 ```
-Where `MODE` is one of static, dynamic or clean.
+Where `MODE` is one of offline, online, clean or version.

 ## The agenda file
 The agenda file is a YAML file with the follow grammar: